 - Lastly, for best results, add a pool water clarifier, which works by eliminating particles that are too small to be filtered.

 If you aren’t sure if you’re on the right track or you still can’t get rid of your cloudy pool water after taking extensive measures, it’s best that you call professionals who can assess the overall condition of your pool.
-If you need assistance with maintaining your pool, don’t hesitate to contact us.
+If you need assistance with pool cleaning and maintenance, don’t hesitate to contact us.